rioualen/edam-portfolio-mm/_docs/01-scope.md

 ### Hierarchical and semantic relations

 Ontologies allow to define hierarchical & semantic relations between classes.
-Structured as  a taxonomy, it defines a hierarchy where each class is a specialisation from its parent class.
+Structured as a taxonomy, an ontology defines a hierarchy where each class is a specialisation from its parent class.
 Moreover, it allows to define semantic relations, which give a meaning to pieces of information or data.

 EDAM defines 4 main semantic relations between concepts from different sub-ontologies: *has_topic*, *has_input*, *has_output*, *is_format_of*.
-By definition, hierarchical relations between a class and its parent classes are semantically equivalent to *is_a*.
+By definition, a hierarchical relation between a class and its parent classe is semantically equivalent to *is_a*.

 <div style="text-align: center">
 <img src="{{ '/assets/images/EDAM_relations.png' | relative_url }}" alt="Semantic relations between EDAM sub-ontologies" style="width: 500px; height: auto;">